Introducing Robbie Mullens - a 24 year old supermarket employee.

 "Cool.
 Maybe we can catch a game on TV sometime."

-Robbie hands the clipboard to Ryan and walks out of the store to the parking lot.
-He walks to his SUV - a black Chevy Trailblazer, gets in, opens the windows, and turns the stereo to the Hip-hop station.
-He takes a bowl, bag of weed, and lighter out of the center console.
-He pours the weed into the bowl, lights it, and takes a hit.
+Robbie walks out of the store to the parking lot and gets in his SUV - a black Chevy Trailblazer.
+He opens the windows and tunes the stereo to the Hip-hop station.
+Then he takes a joint and lighter out of the center console.
+He lights it and takes a hit.
 He coughs.
-He repeats this three more times for a total of four hits.
-Then he puts the bowl back in the center console.
+He repeats this several more times.
 He turns off the stereo, closes the windows, and gets out of the SUV.
-As he walks back to the store he puts a couple drops of Visine in each of his eyes.
+As he walks back to the store he puts the lighter in his pocket and puts a couple drops of Visine in each of his eyes.

-Back inside the store it is crowded.
-Ten of the fifteen registers are open.
-(Two of them being Express Registers).
-All of them had long lines.
-Ryan was trying to direct customers to the shortest lines.
+Back inside it is crowded.
+Eleven of the fifteen checkout lanes are open.
+(Two of them being fifteen items or less lanes).
+All had long lines and Ryan was trying to direct customers to the shortest lines.
 Robbie walked over to Ryan.

-"All right.
-We're both going to have to ring.
-Go on Register twelve.
-I'm going to page Greg to watch the front.
-Evelyn go mainline!"
+"Well, we're both going to have to open registers.
+Go on Register twelve and I'm going to page Greg to watch the Front End."

 Ryan goes to register twelve.
 Robbie went to the phone and pressed the page button.